ishaandey/node/week-6/intro-ml.md

 Option 4: Bell Pepper, Mushrooms, Olives (Vegan)  Result: Nope
 Option 5: Mozarella, Basil, Tomato (Vegetarian)   Result: Yuck
 ```
-There's one last item the server is about to read, but at this point you're pretty sure what Charlie is gonna think of it:
+There's one last item the server is about to read, but at this point you're pretty sure what Charlie's will think of it:
-`Option 6: Meat Lover's Delight.
+<br> `Option 6: Meat Lover's Delight.
 Sausage, Ground Beef, Bacon, and Ham`.
 And that's what he ordered.

 No surprise, right?
 But how'd you know?
 Most likely, you first picked out a pattern...